Battle of Kapyong: Preparations

 Stone would later complain of the sudden disappearance of the US artillery support, "when the battle got hot on the Australian front, the Forward Observation Officer for the US mortars on my front walked out and never a pop did we get from his company."
 The two US artillery companies had fled on foot, leaving their mortars, guns, supplies, and 50 loaded trucks plus other vehicles behind on the battlefield.
-The two US mortar companies then hiked and traversed 10 mi to the east before resting, apparently convinced that a major PVA breakthrough was imminent at Kapyong.
+The two US mortar and howitzer companies hastily fled on foot, the mortarmen hiked and traversed 10 mi to the east before resting, apparently convinced that a major PVA breakthrough was imminent at Kapyong.
 Stone later bitterly observed that among some of the UN forces, "bug-outs were the accepted manner of withdrawing."
 With the departure of the US tanks and artillery support and the forced retreat of the 3 RAR battalion, Stone's command was now surrounded and cut off from their possible supply routes and would be reliant upon existing supplies and ammunition.
 Each of the four 2 PPCLI companies was allocated two Vickers medium machine guns, as well as three 60 mm mortars.
 Defensive fire tasks were registered, while additional ammunition was pushed out to the forward companies in the afternoon.